 Students may request a voluntary suspension of classes and payments for up to 180 days due to challenges such as health issues, travel, time constraints, or financial hardships.
 To be eligible for this suspension, students must be enrolled for a minimum of six months and be current on all financial obligations.
 This status change is permissible only once in an Associate's, Master's or Doctoral program and twice in a Bachelor's program.
 For Bachelor's level students, there must be at least one year between each suspension request.
 Applications for suspension must be submitted to FCU via letter or email, along with a completed and signed form.
 During the suspension period, students will retain access to the Learning Management System (LMS) and may continue their studies of the courses already paid for.
-However, it is important to note that students in a Voluntary Stand-By status will not be able to participate in Ministerial/Experiential Formation or Practicum activities during this time as part of their academic program at FCU, and volunteer service hours accrued during the suspension will not count towards the program requirements.
-Once FCU has reviewed and approved the suspension request, the student will receive confirmation of their changed status.
+However, it is important to note that students in a Voluntary Stand-By status will not be able to participate in Ministerial/Experiential Formation or Practicum activities during this time as part of their academic program at FCU, and volunteer service hours accrued during the suspension request, the student will receive confirmation of their changed status.
 After the 180-day period, the program will automatically reactivate.
 Should students decide not to continue with the program, they must clearly communicate this decision to the Institution.